Plot Synopsis: The Enterprise brings a deaf negotiator to mediate the end of a planetary civil war.

 Use of Cast/Characters: Picard doesn’t get a lot of development in this episode, but he is used.
 Riker is used about the same, as is Data and Worf.
 It was cool to see Picard order Data to go and learn five languages, in about five minutes.
 It’s a way to make use of his capabilities without having him just give the answer to any question the crew has, which is nice.
 Geordi and Pulaski get exactly the same amount of use, in part because they have a scene together.
 It’s establishing a plot line that never gets developed: giving Geordi normal vision.
 Wes has about three scenes, all of which are flying the ship, he gets a grand total of nothing.
 Troi gets the most of the regular cast, which is rare.
 She is the focus of Riva’s attentions and becomes instrumental in relating to him and re-motivating him to take his place as the arbiter of peace again.
 She comes across as competent and of real use to the mission.
 Howie Seago plays Riva and he does a pretty decent job.
 Nothing special, but not bad.

 Blu Ray Version: The planet here was reconstructed and is much more detailed.
-Having said that, they changed the artist from season one and I much prefer the previous one I’m finding.
+Having said that, they change CGI artist from season one and I much prefer the previous one I’m finding.
 You can tell they overdid Marina’s make-up, as the close-ups of her face make her look a bit ghostly.
 A lot of the shots in this episode are grainier than I’m used to.
-If you frame advance the sign language tutorial Data is reading, one of the hand signs is the Vulcan salute.
+If you frame advance the sign language tutorial Data is reading, one of the hand signs is the Vulcan salute, and the text above are excerpts from things like the Declaration of Independence.
+Some visual effects were updated and subtly improved in a couple of places.
+For example, Worf never got the sparkle transporter effect when they beamed down to the planet at the 25-minute mark originally.

 Overall Impression: There’s nothing really special about this episode.
 It’s not a travesty of an episode like the previous one, but it’s nothing you’ll need to watch again.
 It was important to the deaf community and that’s cool, but other than that component it’s nothing that I would care to see.
 The pace is pretty sedate, and I don’t really get drawn in by the drama here.
 Also, I’ve got to say, whenever I see the chorus get vaporized in the gruesome way they did, all I can think of is the song Freeze Frame.
 Now you’ll have no choice but to think of it too, heh.
 I rate this episode 2 out of 5 stars.